nlepage/go-wasm-http-talk/slides.md

 ---

-## Implementing `Serve()`
+## Implement `wasmhttp.Serve()`

 Notes:
 - Now let's dive in the implementation of this `Serve()` function.
-- It needs to receive the Javascript request objects, so from the Javascript point of view, the ServiceWorker needs to have some callback from the Webassembly binary, in order to give each `Request` object.
+- It needs to receive the Javascript request objects, so from the Javascript point of view, the ServiceWorker needs to have some callback from the Webassembly binary, in order to call it with each `Request` object.
 - At the moment, Go Webassembly binaries have no way to export functions or other values.
 - So in order to work around this, the `Serve()` function will have to register a callback function with the ServiceWorker.
 - The `syscall/js` package allows to create such callback functions using `FuncOf()`.